 The subsequent publications, Fast Exercise (Short Books, 2013), and The Eight Week Blood Sugar Diet (Short Books, 2016), also shot to the top of the bestseller lists.
 He recently presented Inside Porton Down: Britain’s Secret Weapons Research Facility for BBC Four and E-Cigarettes: Miracle or Menace? for BBC Two.

-Michael studied PPE at Oxford and then became an investment banker...before realising that this really wasn't the industry for him...so he retrained as a doctor.
+Michael studied PPE at Oxford University and then became an investment banker before realising that this really wasn't the industry for him, so he retrained as a doctor.

-As a presenter he has made a dozen series for the BBC, including Medical Mavericks, Blood and Guts, Inside Michael Mosley, Science Story, The Young Ones, Inside the Human Body, Eat, Fast & Live Longer, The Truth about Exercise, Pain, Pus & Poison and The Genius of Invention.
-Trust Me, I'm a Doctor returned to BBC 2 with Michael now acting as a presenter as well.
+Michael Mosley has presented many series for the BBC, including Medical Mavericks, Blood and Guts, Inside Michael Mosley, Science Story, The Young Ones, Inside the Human Body, Eat, Fast Live Longer, The Truth about Exercise, Pain, Pus & Poison, The Genius of Invention and Life On The Ward.

-Following the extraordinary interest in and success of Eat, Fast & Live Longer Michael co-authored a book called The Fast Diet with Evening Standard journalist Mimi Spencer.
-The Fast Diet was published by Short Books in 2013.
-Followed by the international bestseller, The 8-week Blood Sugar in 2015.
-Michael's latest book, The Clever Guts Diet was published in 2017 and is a number 1 best seller.
+Following the extraordinary interest in and success of Eat, Fast & Live Longer, Michael co-authored a book called The Fast Diet with Evening Standard journalist Mimi Spencer.
+The Fast Diet was published by Short Books in February 2013.

 He has won numerous awards, including being named Medical Journalist of the Year by the British Medical Association in 1995.